Lars-Kuehn/DeskSave/README.md

 # DeskSave
 This application is able to move your files from your desktop or download folder to your Documents and structures them according to the data-type.

+## What is the DeskSave capable of?
+- **Graphical User Interface**: The application is run trough an GUI.
+- **JSON configuration file**: `\script\file_types.json` contains all of the file-types that are being recognised by the application.
+- **CI/CD**: This repository contains an CI/CD pipeline that checks if all of its python code is being correct via *Pylint*.

 ## `\script`
 The python script and the JSON file lie in this directory.
 ### Files